A Linkage-based Doubly Imbalanced Graph Learning Framework for Face Clustering: Abstract

 \section{Abstract}

-In recent years, benefiting from the expressive power of Graph Convolutional Networks (GCNs), significant breakthroughs have been made in face clustering.
+\baselineskip=9pt In recent years, benefiting from the expressive power of Graph Convolutional Networks (GCNs), significant breakthroughs have been made in face clustering area.
 However, rare attention has been paid to GCN-based clustering on imbalanced data.
 Although imbalance problem has been extensively studied, the impact of imbalanced data on GCN-based linkage prediction task is quite different, which would cause problems in two aspects: imbalanced linkage labels and biased graph representations.
-The problem of imbalanced linkage labels is similar to that in image classification task, but the latter is a particular problem in GCN-based clustering via linkage prediction.
-Significantly biased graph representations in training can cause catastrophic overfitting of a GCN model.
-To tackle these problems, we evaluate the feasibility of those existing methods for imbalanced image classification problem on graphs with extensive experiments, and present a new method to alleviate the imbalanced labels and also augment graph representations using a Reverse-Imbalance Weighted Sampling (RIWS) strategy, followed with insightful analyses and discussions.
-The code and a series of imbalanced benchmark datasets synthesized from MS-Celeb-1M and DeepFashion are available on \red{\url{https://github.com/espectre/GCNs_on_imbalanced_datasets}}.
+The former is similar to that in classic image classification task, but the latter is a particular problem in GCN-based clustering via linkage prediction.
+Significantly biased graph representations in training can cause catastrophic over-fitting of a GCN model.
+To tackle these challenges, we propose a linkage-based doubly imbalanced graph learning framework for face clustering.
+In this framework, we evaluate the feasibility of those existing methods for imbalanced image classification problem on GCNs, and present a new method to alleviate the imbalanced labels and also augment graph representations using a Reverse-Imbalance Weighted Sampling (RIWS) strategy.
+With the RIWS strategy, probability-based class balancing weights could ensure the overall distribution of positive and negative samples; In addition, weighted random sampling provides diverse subgraph structures, which effectively alleviates the over-fitting problem and improves the representation ability of GCNs.
+Extensive experiments on series of imbalanced benchmark datasets synthesized from MS-Celeb-1M and DeepFashion demonstrate the effectiveness and generality of our proposed method.
+Our implementation and the synthesized datasets will be openly available on \red{\url{https://github.com/espectre/GCNs_on_imbalanced_datasets}}.